-Professor and Interim Chair, Biochemistry & Biophysics
+Professor, Biochemistry & Biophysics

 Oliver Smithies Investigator

 DNA is faithfully packaged within the nuclei of our cells through the actions of histone proteins.
 These proteins create individual histone-DNA complexes referred to as nucleosomes, which are further folded into higher-order chromatin structures that are still poorly defined.
 To a large extent, chromatin structure and function is dictated by histone post-translational modifications, which include acetylation, methylation, ubiquitylation and phosphorylation.
 Studies indicate that these modifications work together in the form of a ‘histone code’ to regulate the recruitment of effector proteins that then alter the structure and function of chromatin.